Skip to Content

 Sesame Snap Peas

-Sugar snap peas with sesame and garlic make a healthy and delicious side dish.
+Sugar snap peas with sesame and garlic make a fast and delicious side dish.
 Make sure you use toasted sesame oil for ultimate flavor.
 Add the sesame oil at the end so it doesn't burn.

 5 from 1 vote